When In-Laws Join the Family Business

 Why does nobody say anything when an in-law is overstepping in a family business?
 Because the cost of saying it has nothing to do with the business.
 Every hard conversation lands at home.
 At dinner.
 At your kid's birthday party.
 So people calculate the personal cost before they open their mouth — and decide it's not worth it.
 The overstepping continues.
 The business keeps absorbing it.

-Why do your other employees get confused when an in-law operates without clear authority?
+Why do your non-family employees get confused when an in-law operates without clear authority?
 Because they don't know whose direction to follow.
 When your mother-in-law tells them one thing and you've said another — they're stuck.
 And the ones who won't navigate that indefinitely start quietly making plans to leave.

 When does an in-law dynamic become a business problem that needs outside help?
 The moment you realized you were making business decisions — or avoiding them — based on the personal cost of addressing her role directly.
 That moment already happened.
 That's why you're reading this.